Infisical vs Hashicorp Vault

 Self-hostable on your own infrastructure.

-Infisical can be self-hosted on any cloud or on your own infarstructure – significantly minimizing vendor lock-in and improving your company's compliance posture.
+Infisical can be self-hosted on any cloud or on your own infrastructure – significantly minimizing vendor lock-in and improving your company's compliance posture.
 Having the option of using a Cloud-hosted product is also very important if your team doesn't have the capacity to think about hosting a product themselves.

 Encrypted Secrets Storage